hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 ~> **NOTE:** Orchestrated Virtual Machine Scale Sets can be provisioned using [the `azurerm_orchestrated_virtual_machine_scale_set` resource](/docs/providers/azurerm/r/orchestrated_virtual_machine_scale_set.html).

-* `zone` - (Optional) The Zone in which this Virtual Machine should be created.
-Changing this forces a new resource to be created.
+* `zone` - (Optional) Specifies the Availability Zones in which this Linux Virtual Machine should be located.
+Changing this forces a new Linux Virtual Machine to be created.

 ---